jkussmann/ner_tagger/README.md

 To run unit tests on the code, open a command line window and change to the directory where the code is located.
 The test waits for 2 minutes to give the Stanford Core NLP server time to get started and initialize.
 The wait time may have to be lengthened depending on system speed.
+Warnings have been suppressed due to file open and socket warnings.
+The warning suppression will be removed as the tests are improved.

 ```
 c:\ner_tagger>python test_ner_unittest.py